If your reason for being a houseplant murderer is a busy lifestyle or forgetful nature, grow these Indoor Plants that Don’t Need Water before a month!

 Water is life to plants, and they need it regularly.
 However, certain plants are different.
-These low water plants need less moisture and can survive for an extended period.
-Considering the indoor conditions like indirect sunlight and lack of evaporation, they can grow without water for up to 15-30 days.
+There are some Indoor Plants that Don’t Need Water Before a Month and can survive for an extended period, going up to 15-30 days without any struggle!

 1. Rubber Plant

-This fast-growing Ficus elastica loves bright sun and medium to low watering.
+This fast-growing Ficus elastica loves bright filtered sunlight and medium to low watering.
 Watering it once every 15 days is the key to optimum growth.
-During winters, you can reduce it down to once a month.
+During fall and winter, you can reduce it down to once a month.
 Learn more rubber plant care tips here.

-Tip: Wipe its glossy foliage with a soft damp cloth to maintain the luster.
+Tip: Wipe its glossy foliage with a soft, damp cloth to maintain the luster.
+Learn more houseplant cleaning tips here!

 2. Snake Plant